How long does it take to fit a boiler?

 Changing the type and position of boiler: 3–4 days

-The biggest job in terms of time is if you change both the type and position of your boiler.
+The biggest job in terms of time is changing both the type and position of your boiler.
 This can take several days, as it combines all the jobs in “changing the type” and “changing the position” sections above.

 As well as any new pipework, tanks and cylinders (or their removal), you might also need to install new brackets, knock holes through walls and re-route water, gas and electric supplies to the boiler.